sathieshsk398-creator/Smart-Email-Triage-Draft-Automation/README.md

 All of the above happens through an async task queue visible in real time in the **Task Queue Tracker** panel.

+## Conclusion

+This project demonstrates a practical, production-style pattern for automating the first layer of customer support triage: using an LLM (Gemini) to classify, extract details from, and draft replies to incoming emails, while keeping a human in the loop for final approval.
+Its real-time task queue architecture with WebSocket-driven updates shows how AI processing can be handled asynchronously without blocking the UI, and the built-in local fallback engine ensures the system remains fully functional even without API access.
+Overall, it's a solid proof-of-concept for how AI can reduce manual inbox triage workload while preserving accuracy, transparency, and human oversight — making it a strong foundation for a real-world customer support automation tool.

 ## Author